 Plans and partnerships are key

 Ultimately, international trade success is reliant on properly understanding each new market, and building expansion plans using those insights.
-Being prepared avoids problems with local demand, pricing, fulfilment and compliance.
+Being prepared avoids problems with local demand, pricing, fulfillment and compliance.
 SMEs can further reduce the overheads of international export by partnering with service providers who can outsource key functions such as payment processing.
 Tackling international trade with the assistance of partners helps to avoid compliancy issues, and allows the business to focus on meeting their customers’ needs – wherever they happen to be.